 Modern Money Theory, or MMT, is an accurate description of how modern* economies actually work.
 As all theories do, MMT also has some recommended policies, or prescriptions, that are strongly implied given its knowledge**.
-There are three: a flexible exchange rate, a federally-funded jobs guarantee, and permanently low, near-zero interest-rate targeting (ZIRP).
+There are three (and only three): a flexible exchange rate, a federally-funded jobs guarantee, and permanently low, near-zero interest-rate targeting (ZIRP).
 This is confirmed by a July 2020 paper authored by original MMT developer L. Randall Wray, as excerpted below.

 (*where “modern” means the past ~5,000 years

 **and on the assumption that you prefer a civilized society over one in which rampant inequality threatens the very existence of our remaining a globally-organized species.)

 Disclaimer: I am a layperson who has studied MMT since February of 2018.
 I’m not an economist or academic and I don’t speak for the MMT project.
 The information in this post is my best understanding but I don’t assert it to be perfectly accurate.
 In order to ensure accuracy, you should rely on the expert sources linked throughout.
 If you have feedback to improve this post, please get in touch.

 Here is page 31 in the July, 2020 paper “The “Kansas City” Approach to Modern Money Theory” by MMT original developer, L. Randall Wray (emphasis added):